NebulaServices/Nebula/README.md

 touch index.js
 ```

-2. Edit that file to include the either of these:
+2. Edit that file to include either of these:
     - Code encased in a string:
     ```js
     function setup() {
         // This function MUST return the following attributes: return {
             function: `console.log('Example code.')`,
-            name: 'com.example', // Technically could be named anything.
-Recommended to use the same name for everything (name when submitting and this)
+            name: 'com.example', // Technically, it could be named anything.
+It is recommended to use the same name for everything (name when submitting and this)
             events: ['fetch'] // See: https://github.com/mercuryworkshop/workerware for the event types you can use.
-(Also typed if your using typescript)
+(Also typed if you are using typescript)
         }
     }